shukebeta/NewWords.Api/migration_scripts/README.md

 ### 06: UserWords UpdatedAt Field Migration
 This migration adds an `UpdatedAt` field to the `UserWords` table to enable sorting the user's vocabulary timeline by last interaction time instead of first addition time.

+### 07: Multiple Explanations Support Migration
+This migration adds `WordCollectionId` to the `UserWords` table and updates the unique constraint to enable multiple AI-generated explanations per word with user-specific default selection.

 ## Migration Steps

 ### Phase 1: Analysis